marqo-ai/marqo/examples/MultiModalSearch/article.md

 - The mulit-modal representations of documents allows for utilizing not just text or images or a combination of these.
 This allows complementary information to be captured that is not present in either modality.
 - Using multi-modal representations allows for updatable and editable meta data for documents without re-training a model or re-indexing large amounts of data.
-- Relevance feedback can be easily incorporated (in natural language) at a document level to improve or modify results.
+- Relevance feedback can be easily incorporated at a document level to improve or modify results.
 - Curating queries with additional context allows for personalization and curation of results on a per query basis without additional models or fine-tuning.
 - Curation can be performed in natural language.
 - Business logic can be incorporated into the search using natural language.